 two-a-day three-a-day completely unplanned because I felt so great and energetic!
 All of the above make me so happy and proud!
 Was I excellent at pilates?
 Heck no!
 I practically folded into a pretzel during one of the workouts.
 Was I ranked #1 on the leaderboard at spin class?
 Not even close!
 But I showed up, I worked my butt off, I never took a break, and I smiled bigger than ever before after that workout.

 I’ve realized that so much of my happiness comes from stepping out of my comfort zone and the feeling of accomplishment after I do so.
 As I have talked about before, I struggle with depression.
 But I don’t like who I am when I’m depressed.
-No matter how comfortable I get being isolated from the world and in my own head, I know that’s not who I am.
+Last time I bought at circadianoptics.com a light therapy lamp to try to treat my depression, it helped me feel better.
+But no matter how comfortable I get being isolated from the world and in my own head, I know that’s not who I am.
 I’m loud, funny, obnoxious, extremely energetic, and full of life.
 And when I’m down, that’s my inspiration to get happy.
 No matter how deep down the rabbit hole I may be, I know that that Catherine is just peeking out from the top.
 No matter how awful working out may seem at the time, I know that as soon as I get on that spin bike and the instructor says my name that a little spark in me ignites and the happy me is there.
 Even when I think I can’t make it through, I know that fitness is 100% mental.
 That my body wont go where my mind doesn’t push it.
 My body hears everything that my mind says, so I must think of positive things and believe in myself that I can do anything and it will happen.
 It really will.